sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     :warning: The Kickstart Repositories are set to the `download_policy` `immediate` as having them set to `on_demand` is known to cause issues during provisioning.

-    :warning: I recommend setting the `download_policy` to `immediate` on custom upstream repositories, as usually the upstream repositories do **not** keep **all versions** of an RPM, which will cause issues if a client tries to install an older version.
-Red Hat keeps all RPMs in their respective repositories, that's why it is not required to set them on `immediate`.
+    :warning: I recommend setting the `download_policy` to `immediate` on custom upstream repositories, as usually the upstream repositories do **not** keep **all versions** of an `RPM`, which will cause issues if a client tries to install an older version.
+Red Hat keeps all `RPMs` in their respective repositories, that's why it is not required to set them on `immediate`.

 1. Define the custom Products and their containing Repositories in `host_vars/<hostname>/06b_custom_products.yml`